 When people picture lycra-clad cyclists climbing epic switchbacks or zooming down scenic coastal roads, Africa doesn’t usually figure.
-But those people have probably never heard of South Africa’s Garden Route, or the winelands of Stellenbosch.
-They’ve probably never seen Morocco’s Ait Benhaddou or studied the off-road tracks that snake between Longido to Lengai in Tanzania.
-African cycling tours are certainly a different gear in terms of exotic adventure, and the perfect combo for those who like their wildlife safari with an added dash of exercise.
-We’ll lead you through game parks and vineyards, along soaring cliff tracks and across sandy deserts – all on two wheels.
+But those people have probably never heard of the off-road tracks that snake between Longido to Lengai in Tanzania.
+They’ve probably never seen Morocco’s earthen village in Ait Benhaddou.
+African cycling tours are certainly a different gear in terms of unique adventure, and the perfect combo for those who like their wildlife safari with an added dash of exercise.
+We’ll lead you through game parks and cities, along volcanic tracks and across sandy deserts – all on two wheels.
 These are cycling tours, but not as you know them…

 Our cycling tours in Africa

 There aren't many places Intrepid hasn't been, so even if you've got a destination in mind that isn't on our list of Cycling tours in Africa, our Tailor-Made team is here to help.
 We'll use our 30 years of experience and regional specialists to help you create your perfect cycling adventure.

 The ride into Longido is a smooth downhill stretch that skirts the boundaries of the Mount Longido Forest Reserve, but what makes this little village really special is the Maasai tribesmen that call it home.
 Chat with some of the local farmers, visit a boma (traditional Maasai houses) and learn a bit about the area, then strap on the hiking boots and tackle some of the trails that crisscross the flanks of Mount Longido.
 For those visiting on Wednesdays there’s the added bonus of a Maasai cattle market (a spectacle you won’t forget in a hurry).
 And the following day an extra treat: off-road cycling on isolated trails and some of the best views going around.